Thanks to a well-developed public transport system, expats should find that getting around in Glasgow is relatively easy

 Public transport in Glasgow

 The bright orange exterior of the subway trains and the circular route they follow has led to the Glasgow subway being dubbed the 'clockwork orange'.
 Admittedly, this nickname is perpetuated more by guidebooks and tour guides than locals, who tend to just call it the subway.

 More importantly, the underground train system is a quick and easy way to get around the city, though its route is limited to the central and West End areas of Glasgow.
 The circular route has one inner track and one outer track with trains running in opposite directions, so that passengers can choose either track depending on which train will reach to their desired destination first.
 Trains arrive every four minutes during peak times.

-Glasgow's network of above-ground trains traverses a much wider network than the subway, with ScotRail covering local and regional routes and other providers like Virgin Trains connecting Glasgow with England and Wales.
+Glasgow's network of above-ground trains traverses a much wider network than the subway, with ScotRail covering local and regional routes and other providers such as Virgin Trains connecting Glasgow with England and Wales.

 The local train route covers much of suburban Glasgow and connects it to the inner-city areas.
 Once in the city, it's easy to connect to the subway.
 The frequency of trains depends on the route and time of day.

 Glasgow has an extensive bus system, with the main provider of bus services being First Glasgow.
-There are over 100 bus routes in Glasgow so travellers are sure to be able to get to wherever they need to if they follow the right route.
+There are over 100 bus routes in Glasgow so travellers are well covered.
 However, some buses offer only limited services, especially at night, so it's best to check with the driver when boarding the bus.

 Taxis in Glasgow

 Ride-hailing applications such as Uber and Lyft are operational in Glasgow, and travellers can easily hail a cab using the relevant application on their phone.
 There are also classic black cabs, run by Glasgow Taxis.
 They can be hailed on the street or booked online, over the phone, or by using the official Glasgow Taxis app.